gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She buried her face in her hands.

 "Well,
-you could always try pushing some more buttons,"
+you could always try pulling a lever,"
 Maddy joked lamely.

 "Stop it!"
 Sindy snapped,
 teardrops glistening on her furless cheeks.
-"It's not my fault stuff happens sometimes."
+"It's not my fault that happened."

 "I didn't mean---" Maddy began, startled, but her sister wasn't finished.

-"I don't know why stuff works for me when it doesn't work for you.
+"I don't know why the levers worked for me when they didn't work for you.
 I don't know why, why they took papa an' they didn't take me, but it isn't my fault!"